MSJYYT/tensorflow-nlp/README.md

 				-> Recall: 93.6% &nbsp; Precision: 83.1% &nbsp; Exact Match: 71.6%

-	* However, there is a practical problem to prefine whether the query needs to be rewritten or not
+	* However, there is still a practical problem to prefine whether the query needs to be rewritten or not

 		* if not, we just simply skip the rewriter and pass the query to the next stage